 - you hate the flavor of coconut (um, how the heck did you get this far into the post? because you love my witty banter? ah, why thank you…)

-Let me describe the actual biscuits now.
 They’re buttery, crumbly and perfect when used in sweet or savory applications.
 You can add salt if you’d like these to be savory or sugar for something sweet.
 You can top them with eggs, sausage and bacon or with maple syrup.
 Or both.
-Yes to all the things! (also, I now hate the phrase “all the things” but I can’t stop using it…)
+Yes to all the things! (also, I very much hate the phrase “all the things” but I also can’t stop using it… 🤷🏽♀️)

 Alright, I think I’ve “talked” enough about all things coconut flour and biscuits today.
-Actually, I could probably go on for awhile but I’m going to end this now.
+Actually, I could probably go on for a while but I’m going to end this now.
 So I can make another cup of coffee and eat another biscuit.
-Also, you should know my cups of coffee are basically all almond milk but man, caffeine hits me hard.
+Also, you should know my cups of coffee are basically all milk and very little coffee… I think I’m just sensitive to caffeine?
 I love it, but I hate it.
 But that’s neither here nor there.
 Literally, it doesn’t even matter.
 Okay ending this blog post… now.

 - ½ cup coconut flour

 - ¼ teaspoon baking soda